Member Guide

 No, It’s Not Health Insurance – and Why That’s a Good Thing

 One of the biggest questions we get is, “How is CrowdHealth so much cheaper than other health insurance?”
 And the answer is simple: CrowdHealth isn’t health insurance.
-It’s a platform, community, and toolkit to help you find and fund your health care outside the insurance system, including a health care crowdfunding platform for your big bills.
+It’s a platform, community, and toolkit to help you find and fund your healthcare outside the insurance system, including a healthcare crowdfunding platform for your big bills.
 This means your Membership is designed and funded differently than health insurance, and that CrowdHealth has different priorities (like putting you, our Member, first!).

 We have developed systems and processes that allow the Community to fund medical expenses; however, your Membership is not insurance, and therefore CrowdHealth cannot guarantee that your medical bills will be funded.
 Ultimately, Members are responsible for your own medical bills.